Lead Maintenance Technician

 Summary

 The primary responsibility of the Lead Maintenance Technician is to collaborate with the overall Operations staff to upkeep, maintain, repair and renovate the community.
 This position maintains and repairs or coordinates the repair of all residential and common areas spaces within the buildings and the systems and equipment serving the buildings.
-Duties include painting, plumbing, maintaining work logs, stocking and organizing the maintenance shop, completing residential work orders, and keeping machinery and equipment in good working order.
+Duties include painting, plumbing, maintaining work logs, stocking and organizing the maintenance shop, and keeping machinery and equipment in good working order.
 Projecting a customer focused and professional image through interaction with all internal and external customers is essential.
-Under the direct supervision of the Assistant Director of Facilities, this position shares an on-call rotation of 24 hours per day, 7 days per week for facilities emergencies and responds within 30 minutes.
-Nights and weekends are required of this position from time to time.
+Under the direct supervision of the Director of Operations, this position will require participation in the weekly on-call rotation (typically one week per month).

 Essential Duties and Responsibilities